w9bikze8u4cbupc/MOBIUS/docs/rendering/rendering-pipeline-design.md

 - `thumbnailPath`: Path to the generated thumbnail
 - `captionPath`: Path to the generated SRT file
 - `metadata`: Object with duration, fps, and other metadata

+## Subtitles Support

+The rendering pipeline supports both burned-in and sidecar subtitles:

+1. **Burned-in Subtitles**: Subtitles are rendered directly onto the video using FFmpeg's `subtitles` filter
+2. **Sidecar SRT**: Subtitles are exported as a separate .srt file that can be used with video players

+### Subtitle Generation
+- Generate SRT from in-memory caption items
+- Support for pre-built SRT files
+- Proper time formatting for SRT files

+## Audio Ducking

+Two approaches to audio ducking are supported:

+1. **Sidechain Compression**: Uses FFmpeg's `sidechaincompress` filter to automatically reduce background music volume when narration is present
+2. **Envelope Ducking**: Manually reduce background music volume during specific time windows using a volume expression

+### Sidechain Compression
+- Requires both narration and background music tracks
+- Automatically adjusts music volume based on narration presence
+- Configurable threshold, ratio, attack, and release parameters

+### Envelope Ducking
+- Reduce music volume during caption time windows
+- Configurable duck gain and fade times
+- Works with a single audio track when time windows are provided

 ## Sample FFmpeg Commands